jcolag/entropy-arbitrage/2021-08-26-yesteryear.md

  > He'd figured this group of academicians for something much duller and more mundane than this.
 Say, the Butterfly Wars of Lepidopt, or the ceramic- and porcelain-making era of Sang Ho Hihn.

-I don't know if these are meant to be the most boring things that Kirk can imagine or real events, but...at least in my head, there were boring butterfly wars in the *Star Trek* universe.
-[Lepidoptera](https://en.wikipedia.org/wiki/Lepidoptera) is the biological order of insects (the class), which includes butterflies and moths.
+I don't know if these are meant to be the most boring things that Kirk can imagine or real events, but...at least in my head, there were boring butterfly wars in the *Star Trek* universe.  {% wiki Lepidoptera|Lepidoptera|en %} is the biological order of insects (the class), which includes butterflies and moths.
 You might assume that implies that it's an invention of Kirk's, but more than a few planets and cultures have been given on-the-nose names by humans.

  > ...It was forbidden to profit materially from a journey through the Gate.
 Otherwise, the most dedicated researcher might be tempted to travel back in time to, say Earth's past and return with some little valuable knickknack like Praxiteles lost gold statue of Pallas Athena.

-Again, there's the worry about money, though here, it's largely just an excuse to introduce the reader to [Praxiteles](https://en.wikipedia.org/wiki/Praxiteles).
+Again, there's the worry about money, though here, it's largely just an excuse to introduce the reader to {% wiki Praxiteles|Praxiteles|en %}.

 At this point, we finally get into the episode, more or less the same flow.